pop-os/libcosmic-book/src/modules.md

 # Modules

 Modules are used to encapsulate related private data into a central type; along with its own message type and functions.
-These could be individual pages of your application, sections of a page, or even a reusable widgets composed of smaller widgets.
+These could be individual pages of your application, sections of a page, or even reusable widgets composed of smaller widgets.

 Below is a hypothetical application which contains two modules: `todo` and `config`.
 Each containing their own respective `Page` and `Message` types.